 In 2003, Belfort was sentenced to four years in prison and personally fined $110 million.
 He served 22 months in jail, where he developed an interest in writing.
 Comedian Tommy Chong, one of Belfort's cellmates during this time, encouraged the former stockbroker to write about his experiences.

 Life After Prison

-These days, Belfort lives in Los Angeles, California, to be close to his two children, Chandler and Carter, from his second marriage.
-He now operates his own company, which provides sales training and markets Straight Line training programs aimed at building wealth.
+Belfort operates his own company, which provides sales training and markets Straight Line training programs aimed at building wealth and also does motivational speaking.
 Belfort claims to have straightened up his act.
 In an interview with the Daily Mail, he explained, "I'm a wolf who became a more benevolent character."
 Belfort has reportedly paid $14 million of the $110 million fine against him.